-Plum Creek Wind Farm, LLC is authorized by this site permit to construct and operate a Large Wind Energy Conversion System of up to 414 megawatts (MW) consisting of up to 74 turbines.
+Plum Creek Wind Farm, LLC is authorized by this site permit to construct and operate a Large Wind Energy Conversion System of up to 414 megawatts (MW) consisting of up to 74 77 turbines.
 The Large Wind Energy Conversion System and associated facilities shall be built within the site identified in this permit and as portrayed on the site maps and in compliance with the conditions specified in this permit.

-This amended site permit shall expire on September 23, 2051, thirty (30) years from September 23, 2021, the date this site permit was first approved.
+This amended site permit shall expire on September 23, 2051 [updated date of expiration.
+2055], thirty (30) years from September 23, 2021 [date of issuance, 2025], the date this site permit was first approved.

-Approved and adopted this 14th day of January, 2022
+Approved and adopted this 5th day of July, 2023 [updated date of approval]